3. TOOLKIT DEMONSTRATION

 singular spectral analysis

-Since the window length was set to 60, SSA decomposes the time series into 60 components and thus 60 eigenvalues are plotted.
-The significance of the various components can be judged qualitatively by noting which components contribute significantly more variance relative to the noise background.
-The latter in turn assumed to include the components that lie in the flattish tail of the eigenvalue spectrum, i.e. components from about 10 to 60.
-The leading 10 components in a previous figure lie above a distinct break in the eigenvalue spectrum, and thus may be of physical significance.
 In particular, we are interested in the leading four components which form two pairs of nearly equal eigenvalues.
-As discussed in the theory section above, pair of nearly equal eigenvalues in SSA is one of the characterising as oscillation.
-However, the eigenvalues are subject to numerical and sampling errors (North et al., 1982), and mere pairing of eigenvalues is not enough to guarantee that an oscillation has been identified.
+As discussed in the SSA theory section, pair of nearly equal eigenvalues in SSA is one that characterizing it as an oscillation.
+However, the eigenvalues are subject to numerical and sampling errors, and mere pairing of eigenvalues is not enough to guarantee that an oscillation has been identified.
 In the eigenvalue plot above, the error bars show an ad hoc range of the estimation errors.
-(See below for more sophisticated significance tests.)
 Any of the eigenvalues with significantly overlapping error bars could represent an "oscillatory pair'.
 Also eigenvalues with error bars that overlap significantly with the error bars of the noise part of the spectrum must also be suspected of being part of that noise.

-Monte Carlo
+Monte Carlo SSA

 Two fixed T-EOF bases are used using Basis popup menu in Advanced Options: